javascript-2020/https-quick/README.md

 <h3>https-quick</h3>

-https-quick tries to be a drop in for https for when you just want to throw together a quick https server it has keys and certificates built in and some extended functionality
+https-quick tries to be a drop in for https, for when you just want to throw together a quick https server<br>
+it has keys and certificates built in and some extended functionality